 BIOCLEAN™ works faster, and is safer than its competition.

 Our competition has devastating and dangerous side effects.
 Competitors require multiple applications, and over 90 days to clean a spill.
 In the 2010 BP oil spill, 1.8M gallons of the chemical dispersant, Corexit, was used to VISUALLY eliminate the oil.
 Hydrocarbons were made smaller, therefore easily digestible by humans and wildlife.
-Corexit is been known to cause: paralysis, bleeding, cancer, and lung damage in humans and wildlife.
+Corexit has been known to cause paralysis, bleeding, cancer, and lung damage in humans and wildlife.